orourkedd/effects-as-data/README.md

 You can run this example by cloning `https://github.com/orourkedd/effects-as-data-examples` and running `npm run basic`.

 ### Using existing commands and handlers
-This example demonstrates using the `effects-as-data-universal` module with contains commands/handler that can be used anywhere Javascript runs.
+This example demonstrates using the `effects-as-data-universal` module which contains commands/handler that can be used anywhere Javascript runs.

 Full example: [https://github.com/orourkedd/effects-as-data-examples/blob/master/basic-existing-handlers/index.js](https://github.com/orourkedd/effects-as-data-examples/blob/master/basic-existing-handlers/index.js).